NicolasDesc/SlideShow_SparkHire/README.md

 ## Work environment
 I spent 5 hours on this project
-I had two work environment:
+I had two work environments:
 * First, the development environment where I was running ``` npm start``` at the command prompt, and I was loading my web page thanks to http://localhost:8080.
 Moreover, I was working with live updating.
 Thus, each time my code was changing the webpack was rebuilt.
 This way, I was able to debug directly without having to run again ``` npm start``` to see possible errors in the building process and the code.